-Results 1–10 of 30 for "Psychology Topic"X related to "Personalities: June 2009" Refine Your Search Refine Your Search TopicTherapy (7)Stress (4)Emotional health (3)Teens (3)Aging (2) 30 more... [+] Alzheimer's (2)Parenting (2)Personality (2)Testing issues (2)Trauma (2)Women & men (2)Addictions (1)Anxiety (1)Autism (1)Bipolar disorder (1)Children (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Ethics (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 30 Previous 1 2 3 ...
+Results 1–10 of 30 for "Psychology Topic"X related to "Personalities: June 2009" Refine Your Search Refine Your Search TopicTherapy (8)Emotional health (4)Stress (4)Teens (4)Women & men (3) 34 more... [+] Aging (2)Alzheimer's (2)Education (2)Parenting (2)Personality (2)Sport & exercise (2)Testing issues (2)Trauma (2)Addictions (1)Anxiety (1)Autism (1)Bipolar disorder (1)Children (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Environment (1)Ethics (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Socioeconomic status (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 30 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 2.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
 Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
-Psychology Topic 3.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 4.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 5.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 6.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 7.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 8.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 9.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
-PTSD may affect your personal relationships or health and well-being.Psychology Topic 10.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Psychology Topic"X related to "Personalities: June 2009"
+Psychology Topic 3.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 4.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 5.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 6.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic 7.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
+Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 8.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 9.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
+PTSD may affect your personal relationships or health and well-being.Psychology Topic 10.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
+The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Psychology Topic"X related to "Personalities: June 2009"